 How Close Can I Get to Them and Can I Touch Them?

 To protect these gentle giants of the ocean, a code of conduct has been put in place by the Department of Environment and Conservation to ensure the safety and wellbeing of both swimmers and the whale sharks.
 This means we’re allowed to swim a distance of 3 metres from the side of the head and body and 4 metres away from the tail when in the water with these massive creatures.
 No human contact with the whale sharks is allowed as this would put you within the 3m and 4m rule and we are not allowed to swim in front of them.

 How Long are the Tours and What’s Included?

-Our whale shark tours are all-day tours departing at 7:30 am and returning between 4:00 – 4:30 pm.
+Our whale shark tours are all-day tours departing at around 7:30 am (depending on your pickup location) and returning between 4:00 – 4:30 pm.
 Included in the price are all DPAW fees, transfers from your accommodation (Exmouth area only), all meals and hot/cold drinks (including a gourmet buffet lunch and barista morning coffee), whale shark spotter planes, use of all dive and safety equipment, hot showers and a gift bag upon return.

 Do You Have an Ecotourism Policy?

 Yes, Ningaloo Whaleshark ‘N’ Dive is eco-certified under Eco Tourism Australia’s Eco Certification program.
 That means we’ve undergone a rigorous self-assessment process to make sure we meet a range of specific criteria addressing ecotourism principles which is then verified by an independent assessor from Eco Tourism Australia.
 As marine biologists and avid nature lovers, we operate whale shark interaction tours with the utmost care taken to protect our beautiful marine environments.